 film & motion producer

-Alberto Couceiro was born in Buenos Aires, Argentina, and has lived and worked in Berlin, Germany, since 1994.
-In 2002, together with Alejandra Tomei, he founded Animas Film, a creative studio specializing in animation cinematography.
+Alejandra Tomei was born in Buenos Aires, Argentina, and has lived and worked in Berlin, Germany since 1992.
+In 2002, together with Alberto Couceiro, she founded Animas Film, a creative studio specializing in animation cinematography.
 The studio, with it’s expertise and technical facilities for high quality animation services from script to screen, produces animation for ad spots, TV series, short films and feature films.

-Animas combines art, craft and technology using stop-motion, model making, compositing, motion graphics, visual effects and digital techniques to create their own unique blend of animation.
-In collaboration with their partners and co-workers they continually explore and improve their art and craft, to create audience engaging animation.
+Using stop-motion, model making, compositing, motion graphics, visual effects and digital techniques, Animas combines art, craft and technology to create their own unique blend of animation.
+In collaboration with their partners and co-workers they continually explore and improve their art and craft, and create audience engaging animated imagery.

-In addition to work for media and business clients, Alberto and Alejandra also produce their own award winning original animated features.
+In addition to working on animated productions and creative development for clients, they also enjoy the full spectrum creative process as writers, animators and producers, producing their own original animated features.
 Their film “TV City” was featured at more than 30 international film festivals, and had numerous special screenings including at the MoMA in New York City.
 It was honored with many awards including a prestigious Cinéfondation prize at the 2003 Cannes Film Festival, and Best Animation Film at the Buenos Aires Film Festival, amongst others.
 Their animated short, The Shirt, appeared at more than 20 international film festivals and won the DAAD Prize for Outstanding Artistic Accomplishment, and Best Animation Film at the Rochester Int’l Film Festival in New York.
 They are currently working on their latest animated short, “Automatic Fitness”.

 Their passion and skill has earned the studio the support of the DEFA foundation, FFA German Federal Film Board, Medien Board Berlin-Brandenburg, BKM Federal Ministry of Culture, Film Office Bremen and Arte Channel, as well as companies like Kodak, Arri and Schwarz Film.